 Buy an unsliced, bone-in, smoked, shank ham.
 Cook it a day or two ahead of time in your slow cooker with water and cider vinegar.

-Ham requires no attention for last hour before serving.
+Pulled ham (or gammon) requires no attention for the last hour before serving.

 You will have plenty of time to attend to other details of your meal.

-The long water and vinegar bath help to neutralize a lot of the salt.
+The long water and vinegar bath help to neutralize the salt.